How to do Disneyland in a Day

 img_7086

 It’s important to decide what your group’s priorities are for the day.
-If it’s to get as many rides done as possible, stick with starting on the left side of the park (Adventureland, Frontierland, Critter Country, New Orleans square) to right (Fantasyland, Toon Town, Tomorrowland) and once you’ve completed the park, hit your favorites back up .
-Rides that are worth Fast Passing are Space Mountain, Indiana Jones, Splash Mountain, and Star Tours.
-That doesn’t mean don’t Fast Pass the other rides, but I’ve just found that those are the rides with the longest wait times.
+If it’s to get as many rides done as possible, stick with starting on the left side of the park (Adventureland, Frontierland, Bayou Country, New Orleans square) to right (Fantasyland, Toon Town, Tomorrowland) and once you’ve completed the park, hit your favorites back up .

-Big Thunder Mountain Railroad is often a speedy lineup, as is the Matterhorn (Go left, not right… the track is faster due to more drops).
+Big Thunder Mountain Railroad is often a speedy lineup, as is the Matterhorn (IF and when the line splits. go left, not right… the track is faster due to more drops).
 This is a fam favorite and I like to be able to do both… be sure to do this after dark for a totally different experience if it’s a fave!
 And after dark, sometimes the lineup is none existent.
 My friend and I went on twice in a row, because the lineup was only 5 minutes (almost unheard of for the Matterhorn!)

 Afternoon

-If you would like to do rides and shows, now is the time to watch a parade or Mickeys Magical Map (Bonus: it’s in the shade).
-We love to find ways to multitask, so if you’re bringing in a packed lunch or snacks, you can eat all you want and get a wonderful show to boot!
+If you would like to do rides and shows, now is the time to watch a parade or a show.
+(Bonus: it’s in the shade).
+We love to find ways to multitask, so if you’re bringing in a packed lunch or snacks, you can eat all you want and get a wonderful show too boot!

 Another great way to beat the crowds and the heat of the afternoon is to try the long, air conditioned rides.
 Re-visit Pirates or try out It’s A Small World.
 Both of these rides are large-group friendly and 15 mins of sitting and resting your feet in a cool environment.
 If you are going with older kids or teens they may grumble and complain about It’s a Small World but tell them they can take a nap!
 It’s a great re-charge and we always encourage people to try everything at least once.